jnicolow/nlp_climate_map/README.md

 # Natural language-Based Data Exploration

 This repository contains the code for a web app that allows users to interact with [Hawaii Climate Data Portal](https://www.hawaii.edu/climate-data-portal/) data using a map and natural language prompts.
-With this tool, you can seamlessly zoom in on specific regions or toggle different map layers based on text inputs.